Debloat, Deflate, and be Delighted

 I finally addressed this with my gynecologist here in Milan, and she prescribed me probiotic vaginal suppositories.
 At first, I forgot to take them regularly, but when the dryness and discomfort became too much, I committed to the treatment and I am beyond happy.

-My vaginal health has completely transformed: no odor, no discomfort, no dryness.
-I almost feel like I did in my twenties.
+My vaginal health has completely transformed after taking these necessary steps, no odor, no discomfort, no dryness.
+At times I almost feel like I did in my twenties.
 And thank God for that!